The dynamics of discovery and the Heaps-Zipf relationship: Introduction

 \section{Introduction}

-When observing a sequence—such as reading a text, browsing websites, or listening to music—elements may either recur or appear for the first time, reflecting a continuous interplay between familiar elements and novel ones.
+When observing a sequence—such as reading a text, browsing websites, or listening to music— the basic elements that make up the sequence (words, web pages, tracks) may either recur or appear for the first time, reflecting a continuous interplay between familiar elements and novel ones.
 Two empirical laws—\emph{Heaps’ law} and \emph{Zipf’s law}—have emerged as central tools for describing how novelty and frequency are distributed in these systems \cite{altmann_statistical_2024}.
 Heaps’ law characterizes the growth of the number of distinct types $D$ with the number of observed tokens $k$ in a sequence, typically following a sublinear power law.